luxonis/models/README.md

 python3 -m luxonis_train tune --config config.yaml
 ```

+You can see an example tuning configuration [here](configs/example_tuning.yaml).

 ## Exporting

-We support export to `ONNX`, `OpenVINO`, and `DepthAI .blob format` which is used for OAK cameras.
+We support export to `ONNX`, and `DepthAI .blob format` which is used for OAK cameras.
 By default, we export to `ONNX` format.

 To use the exporter, you have to specify the [exporter](configs/README.md#exporter) section in the config file.